Skip to main content

 Decision

 • Generate migrations with alembic revision --autogenerate.
 Every migration inherits SET LOCAL lock_timeout = '5s' from the template.
+Raise it for a busy table.

 • Add a NOT NULL column across separate PRs: add it nullable, backfill with a batched script (run_batched_update), then enforce NOT NULL.